 What is color accuracy?

 Whether your display generates 256, 16.7 million, or over 1 billion colors, color accuracy neatly explains how well a monitor can reproduce colors and their variations as intended.
 For many people, this isn’t a huge factor in deciding which monitor to use.
-For professionals and enthusiasts, it’s everything.
+For professionals and enthusiasts, color accuracy and finding the right calibration is everything.

 The screen resolution, refresh rate, and response time of a monitor can be spot on and blazing fast, but if any colors are even slightly off it can be a distracting experience.
-Fortunately, there are standards in measuring the color accuracy of a monitor, as seen below:
+It would be unfortunate to land that prized high-end 4K monitor only to find that it doesn’t offer the accurate colors the purchaser intended.
+Fortunately, there are standards for measuring the color accuracy of a monitor, as seen below.

 What is sRGB?